6 Tips to Lose Weight on a Budget

 With all the trendy superfoods (looking at you, fancy protein powders, turmeric elixirs and coconut matcha lattes), it can seem like losing weight and being healthy is all about shelling out money for pricey foods.
 Spoiler: it's not.
-You can absolutely eat well (and deliciously) and slim down on a budget.
+You can absolutely eat well (and deliciously) and meet your nutrition goals on a budget.
 "It's all about getting back to the basics," says Kelly Satterlee, M.S., RD, of EliteLifestyleNutrition.
 Here are 6 tips on how you can lose weight on a budget.

 Consider that the average family of four in the U.S. wastes about $1,500 worth of food every year.
 Save at least $100 per month by buying foods that can easily be repurposed for different meals throughout the week, says Satterlee.
 For instance, she says, if you hard-boil eggs, you can eat them in the beginning of the week for a snack; later in the week, use them as a salad topper.
 Don't let any avocado go to waste: a quarter might top your omelet, but then mash up the rest with salt and lime juice for an easy guac to go with a taco salad.
 Hummus may make a great dip for veggies, but the rest can be a spread for turkey sandwiches.
 (See our top 10 tips to reduce food waste at home.)